-Dark circles, bags under your eyes, dull complexion …. and the awful moment when someone asks “Are you OK?
+Dark circles, bags under your eyes, a dull complexion …. and the awful moment when someone asks “Are you OK?
 You look tired”…!

-But for most of us the visible effect of a restless night is dull skin and puffy eyes … and the sinking feeling that you might not make it through the day without nodding off!
+But for most of us the visible effect of a restless night is dull skin and bags under your eyes … and the sinking feeling that you might not make it through the day without nodding off!

 Studies have shown that missing out on sleep makes you look tired and less healthy, and therefore less attractive to others.

 In fact, a good night’s sleep may be the closest thing there is to an elixir of youth.

-While you snooze your body has a chance to repair and recover leading to a long list of benefits for your looks.
+While you snooze your body has a chance to repair and recover leading to a long list of great benefits for your looks.

 And the best part?